 St Mary’s Church

 St Mary’s Church in Painswick is steeped in history, and it’s thought a church has stood on this spot since Saxon times.
-The oldest part of the church still standing is St Peter’s Chapel, which was built around 1377 and dedicated to the patron saint of the De Laci family – then Lords of the Manor.
+The oldest part of the church still standing is St Peter’s Chapel, which was built around 1377 and is dedicated to the patron saint of the De Laci family – then Lords of the Manor.
 Later additions include the tower, nave, galleries and the present High Altar from 1546.

 The original spire was erected in 1632, but it’s been rebuilt more than once since then, including after just 12 years when it was besieged by Royalist troops with cannons and firebombs.
 You can still see bullet marks on the tower today.
-Then head inside to see the 300 embroidered kneelers depicting biblical scenes, historical events, animals, birds and memorials to local people.
+Then head inside to see the 300 embroidered kneelers, depicting biblical scenes, historical events, animals, birds and memorials to local people.

 The yew trees